mmxw11/cybersecuritybase-project/README.md

 > File: src/main/resources/templates/bankaccount.html#134 line

-Change th:utext to th:text under the Transaction History section.
-Now Thymeleaf will automatically escape the text.
+Change th:utext to th:text under the Transaction History section and Thymeleaf will automatically escape the text.

 ### #3 A6:2017 - Security Misconfiguration
 The admin account is using default credentials.